Author: Kurt Vonnegut

 Every one therefore that hears these words of mine, and does them, shall be likened unto a wise man, who built his house upon the rock: and the rain descended, and the floods came, and the winds blew, and beat upon that house; and if fell not: for it was founded upon the rock.
 And every one that hears these words of mine, and does them not, shall be likened unto a foolish man, who built his house upon the sand: and the rain descended, and the floods came, and the winds blew, and smote upon that house; and it fell: and great was the fall thereof.
 (Matthew 7: 24-27)

 The early Christians certainly had this part figured out.
 To them Christ was GOD, the only God.
-Given the choice by the bureaucrats of the Roman Empire between offering a pinch of incense in honour of Caesar as god or lose their property or life to the lions, many of them had the courage to take the loss.
+Given the choice by Roman Empire bureaucrats between offering a pinch of incense in honour of Caesar as god or lose their property or life to the lions, many of them had the courage to take the loss.
 Do Western Christians in this day have THIS courage to walk in TRUTH?
 That remains to be seen...

 [13] - A time period when in fact Enlightenment devotees had gained power over virtually all of the major social institutions in the West.